 The state of Texas is home to some of the oldest and most well-known military installations in the world.
-They all are rich in history and continually serves as a home base for soldiers throughout several conflicts of war.
-Listed below are United States army bases located in the Lone Star State.
+They all are rich in history and continually serves as a home base for our soldiers.

 Fort Bliss is sprawled across parts of Texas and New Mexico but its headquarters is in El Paso, Texas.
 This frontier base was established in 1878 and had been occupied by some of the 18th Infantry Division in 1893.
 Fort Bliss played a large roll in both World Wars I and II, having so many troops stationed there.
 General John “Black Jack” Pershing took command of the post in 1914.
 He successfully trained and led the American Expeditionary Forces to victory during World War I in Germany.
 This particular group of fighters grew from 27,000 to over 2,000,000 men.
 After World War II, the base housed several German engineers, scientists and engineers who participated in Operation Paperclip.
 The goal was to employ them in the United States in an effort to deny their German expertise to the United Kingdom and the Soviet Union.
 In 2011 and after 40 years in Germany, the 1st Armored Division returned to the Fort Bliss and called it home.
 Fort Bliss is one of America’s major deployment centers for soldiers bound for Afghanistan and Iraq.